 Each year companies spend about $1,000 per employee on training.
 Now, if staff members took in anywhere near 100 percent of that learning and applied it on the job, those training dollars would be well spent.
 Unfortunately, that’s not happening.
 Studies show that after a month 90 percent of newly acquired knowledge is already forgotten.
 Luckily, there is a way to effectively train your people: repetition.

 It’s an all too familiar story.
 Once a year, you gather everyone in the meeting room for an intensive (and expensive) training session.
 But what happens after they leave the room?
 Most likely nothing, as the majority of what they were told, will soon be forgotten.
 So then, how do you teach your employees something that will actually stick?

 Make information stick

-Unlike a single crash course, repetitively sharing small chunks of information is proven to be fár more effective – something German psychologist Hermann Ebbinghaus already figured out back in 1885.
+Unlike a single crash course, repetitively sharing small chunks of information is proven to be far more effective.
+It’s something German psychologist Hermann Ebbinghaus already figured out back in 1885.
 The concept is simple: the more frequently you repeat something, the more likely people are going to remember it.

-At our office we use a similar technique to train our employees.
-Small bits of training material on cybersecurity, emergency evacuation or first aid, are shown over and over again on every screen throughout the building.
+At our office, we use a similar technique to train our employees.
+Small bits of cybersecurity, emergency evacuation or first aid information, are shown over and over again on screens throughout the building.
 Whether it’s through our screensaver, digital signage screens or corporate app, staff members are reminded on the daily of everything and anything they need to know.
 This at just a fraction of the cost of a one-time training session!

 Want to finally get everything you can out of your employee training without spending thousands of dollars?
 Contact one of our experts now to request a free demo.